-Before I start this Chan Bar review, let me start off by saying that I am extremely excited about this particular review.
-I’m excited because it looks like this will be one of those rare articles in which I do not need to have a section for listing the negatives.
+Before I start this review for the Matt Chan Bar let me start off by saying that I am extremely excited about this particular bar review.
+I am excited because it looks like this will be one of those rare articles in which I do not need to have a section for listing the negatives; or cons.
 I think this one will be entirely positive.

-What does that mean?
-Well, it seems that no matter how much I may like any given product, it usually has a couple of cons or drawbacks that I have to talk about.
-It could be design oversights, high pricing, bad warranty, or any number of things.
-In the case of this Matt Chan Bar, I can tell you right from the start that I have no significant complaints whatsoever… and that makes this so much more fun for me.
+What do I mean by that?
+It seems that no matter how much I may like any given product, it usually has at least one drawback that I have to bring up.
+It could be a design oversight, a poor warranty, inflated pricing, or any number of things.
+In the case of this Matt Chan Bar, I can tell you right from the start that I have no significant complaints whatsoever… and that makes this much more and enjoyable fun for me.

-Having said all that, you should still read this entire article if you are interested in this barbell.
-While I think that there is a really good chance that this bar is right up your alley no matter kind of lifting you do, the Chan Bar is sort of a unique bar, and one that may not appeal to you or meet your specific lifting needs.
-I doubt it, but you never know!
+That being said you should still read this entire review if you are interested in this bar.
+While I think that there is a really good chance that this bar is right up your alley no matter kind of lifting you do, the Chan Bar is a unique bar of sorts, and one that might not appeal to you or meet your specific training needs.
+I mean I doubt it, but you never know!

 Why I wanted the Chan Bar

 There are so many barbells on the market to choose from these days; probably more than ever before.
-Rogue alone makes dozens of different bars, not to mention all the other manufacturers (both the old school and the new players) trying to get their share of the booming barbell market.
-So why did I choose to buy the Matt Chan Bar over all the others?
-I’ll tell you the three main reasons the Chan Bar appealed to me personally, and why I felt it was worth nearly $400 for yet another dual-marked, multi-purpose barbell.
+Rogue Fitness alone manufacturers dozens of different bars, not to mention all the other manufacturers trying to get their share of the booming barbell market (both the old school and the new players).
+So why did I choose to purchase the Matt Chan Bar over all the others?
+I’ll tell you the three main reasons the Chan Bar appealed to me personally, and why I felt it was worth nearly $400* for yet another dual-marked, multi-purpose barbell.

-My primary interest in the Chan Bar was the advertised aggressiveness of the knurling.
-Both the Rogue product description and the many user reviews claim that the Chan Bar had a more substantial knurl and offered a more secure grip than your average bar, but without the sharpness or discomfort typically associated with aggressively knurled, single-rep bars.
+My primary interest in the Chan Bar was the advertised aggressiveness of the knurl.
+Both Rogue’s description of the Chan Bar and the many user-reviews claimed that the Chan Bar had a more substantial knurl and offered a more secure grip than your average bar at the time, but without the sharpness or discomfort typically associated with aggressively knurled power bars or competition-style weightlifting bars.

-This claim was especially appealing to me because I feel that too many of the general-purpose bars on the market have a knurl that is too soft and insignificant – knurl that requires an excessive amount of chalk; especially for high-rep work and heavy pulls.
-I’ve been wanting to find a bar that has a perfect compromise between not enough and too much, and all the hype I heard and read indicated that the Chan may be that bar.
+This claim was especially appealing to me because I felt that too many of the multi-purpose bars on the market have a knurling that is too soft and insignificant; knurling that requires a ridiculous and excessive amount of chalk for high-rep work and heavy pulls.
+I wanted to find a bar that has a perfect compromise between not enough and too much, and all the hype I was reading and hearing indicated that the Chan Bar was that bar.

-The second feature of the Chan Bar that I found appealing is the modified knurl pattern.
-The Chan has a larger space between the outer knurling to accommodate the shins during cleans and deadlifts.
-I’ll go into this feature in more detail below, but let me just say that I think this modification is innovative and brilliant, and it’s exactly the kind of improvement you get on a barbell when you let an experienced athlete help with development.
+The second feature of the Chan Bar that I found appealing was the customized spacing of the knurl.
+The Chan has a much larger gap between the outer knurling and center knurling to accommodate the shins during cleans and deadlifts.
+I’ll go into this feature in more detail below, but let me just say that I think this modification is innovative and brilliant, and exactly the kind of improvement you get on a barbell when you let an experienced athlete help with the development.

 The final major reason I opted to go with the Chan may be a lot less compelling for many of you, but it is what it is.
-I wanted a chrome bar, and the Chan is offered in a Satin chrome finish (it’s also offered in zinc btw.)
+I wanted a chrome bar, and the Chan was offered in a Satin chrome finish.

-All the price wars on barbells the last few years have led to an overabundance of zinc and oxide bars simply because it’s less costly to produce and can be offered at more competitive prices.
+All the price wars on barbells the last few years have led to an overabundance of black zinc and black oxide bars simply because it’s less costly to produce and can be offered at more competitive prices.
 I think chrome is superior to all other finishes in that it requires very little maintenance, looks the nicest for the longest, and has the best feel and grip aside from raw steel bars (which of course require maintenance in exchange for that superior grip).

-Chrome costs a bit more, but I believe it’s worth the extra expense… especially if you already have other barbells that require a lot of care, and the last thing you need is another.
-However, like I said, the bar is available in zinc if you need to save where you can.
+Chrome costs a bit more but I believe it’s worth the extra expense; especially if you already have other bars that require a lot of your attention.
+The last thing you need is another bar to oil and brush.
+However, the Chan is also available in black zinc if you need to save money for other equipment purchases.

-So couple the ease of care with an innovative knurl pattern with bite, and you have one hell of a barbell.
+So couple the ease of care with an aggressive, innovative knurl pattern and you have one hell of a barbell.
 Everything else is just icing on the cake in my opinion.

-The Chan Bar, along with almost every other bar in the Rogue line-up, got an upgrade earlier this year.
-Rogue increased the PSI rating of the bar shafts to 190,000 PSI pretty much across the board, and they did this without a price increase of any kind.
-While the Chan Bar was already on my short list of bars to own prior to this change, the upgrade sealed the deal for me.
+The Chan Bar; along with almost every other bar in the Rogue line-up; got an upgrade in 2014.
+Rogue increased the tensile strength rating of their bar shafts to 190,000 PSI pretty much across the board, and they did this without a pricing increase of any kind.
+While the Chan Bar was already on my short list of bars to own prior to this change, the upgrade did seal the deal for me.

 The Chan also has a passive center knurl – a feature that most other multi-purpose or dual-marked bars don’t have.
 Now don’t run off just yet, CrossFitters.
 It’s actually so passive it’s almost not there.
-Matter of fact, it’s about the most passive center knurl I’ve ever seen.
-It does offer just enough grip to hold onto a t-shirt during a back squat, but you’d have to rub your knuckles on this center knurl for some time before it started taking skin off.
+It offers just enough grip to hold onto a t-shirt during a back squat, but you would have to rub your knuckles on this center knurl for a while before it started taking skin off.
 So go ahead and rejoice, CrossFitters.
 You’ll be okay with this center knurl.

-Personally, I’ve always liked having a center knurl.
+Personally, I’ve always liked having the center knurl.
 I feel like it should pretty much always be there, so I’m happy it’s present on this bar.

-Here’s a summary of the Rogue Chan Bar specs for quick reference or for comparing to other bars you’re interested in.
-You can find all these specifications on the Rogue website as well, of course.
+Here’s a summary of the Rogue Matt Chan Bar specs for quick reference, or for comparing to other bars that you’re interested in.
+You can find all these specifications on the Matt Chan product page as well.

 - Weight: IWF standard 20 kg (44 pounds)